tdf/salt-states-base/rsyslog/README.rst

 These states install and configure rsyslog to enable remote logging.

-rsyslog
+init
 -------

-The rsyslog.sls installs rsyslog and manages rsyslog service
+The init.sls installs rsyslog and manages rsyslog service

 tcp-client
 ----------